Typicality of periodic optimization over an expanding circle map: Shyness of non-periodic Sturmian-like maximization

 In the rest of this section, we shall prove Theorem~\ref{thm:prevalent}.
-For each $f\in \mathcal{H}_{st}$, let
+For each $f\in \mathcal{H}_{\mathrm{st}}$, let

-which is a finite set by definition.
-Also note that if $f\notin \mathcal{H}_{per}$ additionally, then $P(f)$ is non-empty.
-This is because, if $P(f)$ is empty, then $T:K(f)\to K(f)$ is bijective, and hence it is well-known that $K(f)$ consists of (finitely many) periodic points; see for example \cite{RW04}.
+be the collection of critical values of $K(f)$, which is a finite set by definition.
+Also note that if $f\notin \mathcal{H}_{\mathrm{per}}$ additionally, then $\Crit(f)$ is non-empty.
+This is because, if $\Crit(f)$ is empty, then $T:K(f)\to K(f)$ is bijective, and hence it is well-known that $K(f)$ consists of (finitely many) periodic points; see for example \cite{RW04}.